guidance-ai/llgtrt/LoRA.md

 The following extra steps are required during setup:

-1. Compile the base model weights with the LoRA module activated.
+1. Build the base model engine with the LoRA module activated.
-2. Convert each set of LoRA weights from standard Huggingface format to a specialized tensor format compatible with TensorRT.
+2. Extract each set of LoRA weights from standard Huggingface format to a specialized tensor format compatible with TensorRT.
 Store these in a directory accessible from your TensorRT installation.
 3. Launch llgtrt/TensorRT with an extra parameter pointing to your LoRA weights.

 During inference, TensorRT maintains a cache of LoRA weights within GPU memory where the precise number of LoRA models that can fit in the cache varies based on your configuration.
-To perform inference using a specific LoRA model you must first load its weights into the cache keyed by a unique integer identifier.
-Once weights are loaded then subsequent inference requests may be made using the integer Id alone.
+To perform inference using a specific LoRA model TensorRT must first load its weights into the cache, which will happen automatically as needed.
+Once weights are loaded then subsequent inference requests will be made without needing to load weights.
 Depending on the size of your cache, loading a new set of LoRA weights may result in another set being evicted from the cache.
+(for those familiar with TensorRT: internally TensorRT uses an integer Id to represent a loaded set of weights.
+Llgtrt manages these Ids for you, obviating the need to refer to them directly)

 ## Setup details